albertonavasg/pmod-oled-rgb/README.md

     $ wget https://releases.linaro.org/components/toolchain/binaries/latest-7/arm-linux-gnueabihf/gcc-linaro-7.5.0-2019.12-x86_64_arm-linux-gnueabihf.tar.xz
     $ tar -xzvf gcc-linaro-7.5.0-2019.12-x86_64_arm-linux-gnueabihf.tar.xz

-Now, there is a small example program, that can be compiled and sent to the PYNQ-Z2.
+There is a small example program, that can be compiled and sent to the PYNQ-Z2, available in `sw/basic_test/linux/screen_test.c`:

     $ ./compile_and_send.sh